-The traditional position worldwide was that the nuclear safety regulator should not be too intensely involved with the radioactive waste management and disposal programme until the licensing process proper begins, since their independence might be compromised from a legal point of view.
-In recent years this position has resolutely changed toward a more active and visible role for the nuclear safety regulator in the pre-licensing steps.
+The traditional position worldwide was that the nuclear safety authorities should not be too intensely involved with the waste management and disposal programme until the licensing process proper begins, since their independence might be compromised from a legal point of view.
+In recent years this position has resolutely changed toward a more active and visible role for the safety authority in the pre-licensing steps.